 By combining different types of flowers, plants, and foliage, you can create a beautiful and diverse fall container garden that will add color and interest to your outdoor space.

 Visual Inspiration From My Flower Container Ideas Pinterest Board Section

-As a result of my research for this blog post and the ideas I’ve collected, I now feel much more well-prepared for the infamous Fuchsia Saturday.
+As a result of my research and the ideas I’ve collected, I now feel much more well-prepared for the infamous Fuchsia Saturday.
 I know it will probably be chaotic, crowded and filled with frenzy, but I will approach it with confidence.
-Now if I can only find the plants I listed above, in the right colors, everything will be fine.
+Now if I can only find the plants I want in the right colors, everything will be fine.
 What about you?
 Have you already planted your flower containers for the season?
 Do you have any advice for me?
 I can use all of the help I can get when it comes to arranging anything.
 What are your go-to plants?
 I welcome any ideas.
 As always, I value your input immensely.

 Last year, as a result of needing to keep track of what kind of plants I used in containers, I decided to begin a garden planner notebook.
 I planned to have tasks and notes for each month.
 I sort of kept up with it.
 If a garden planner notebook seems like a good idea to you, good news!
-I’m adding the 16 master pages to the free resource library for subscribers to the Fluxing Well blog.
-You can get it here!
+You can get the 16 master pages here!

 I hope this has given you some ideas for planting garden containers.
 Do you have any advice for me?
 If you take the time to give me a tip, I’ll even write it down in my garden notebook.
-So if you have any tips or hints, please let me know.
-If you like what you’ve read today, and would enjoy receiving my latest blog posts before they are shared anywhere else, please consider subscribing.
-You will also gain access to my free resource library for bloggers, teachers, gardeners, and cooks.
-Have a wonderful week, and may all of your dahlia endeavors meet with success!
+Have a wonderful week, and may all of your garden container endeavors meet with success!